amir-asadi7/TheraView/README.md

 # TheraView
 TheraView is a portable two angle capture system for physical therapy and occupational therapy.
 The goal is to build a simple and affordable kit that records sessions at high quality, offers a live preview, supports synchronized dual camera use, and later adds pose analysis and activity tools.
 TheraView is part of the RITA Project.

-## Roadmap

-### Stage 1: Single Camera Unit *(Current Stage)*
-- Install Raspberry Pi OS Lite ✅
-- Verify 1080p at 30 FPS capture with MJPG ✅
-- Add GStreamer preview output to an HTML page ✅
-- Confirm recording stability
-- Test power bank duration
-- Add the first enclosure design
-- Use the Bluetooth button on the tripod mount to trigger camera recording
-- Add an RTC module for reliable time tracking

-### Stage 2: Dual Camera System
-- Add a second camera setup
-- Add synchronized start across both units
-- Build a page that displays the two live previews
-- Improve local network coordination
-- Add a auto file transfer system when connected to an external HDD

-### Stage 3: Synchronized Recording and Playback
-- Align timelines between both units
-- Create a playback layout with two camera angles
-- Add session metadata
-- Improve storage flow and file handling

-### Stage 4: Pose Detection
-- Apply pose models to recorded sessions
-- Produce structured data for therapist review
-- Add export and visualization tools
-- Add a privacy layer that captures only pose and activity data instead of raw video when desired

-### Stage 5: Activity and Game Layer
-- Train models for specific therapy tasks
-- Add workflow logic for guided activities
-- Add simple games that respond to pose output

-### Stage 6: External Processing Unit
-- Add an external processor for real time analysis
-- Offload compute tasks from Raspberry Pi units
-- Improve overall performance of the streaming and analysis pipeline

 ---